lnflash/flash-docs/src/routes/pages/en/guides/sweep-to-self-custody.md

 1. From there, you'll make a plan directly with the person you're going to swap with.
 Before you go through any swap, take time to get to know the person a bit, because there is no escrow in Bitcoin, you need to be comfortable that you're dealing with someone you can trust to complete the transaction.
 Generally the process looks something like this:
     1. Agree on an amount to swap.
     1. Give your newly created wallet address (in Blue Wallet) to the person via DM.
-    1. You zap sats to the person via your Nostr client.
+    1. You zap sats to the person via your Flash client.
     1. They will initiate an onchain transaction to pay you that same amount of sats (potentially minus any transaction fee).
     1. Remember, this on-chain transaction will take some time.
 Your trade partner can (and should) send you the transaction ID as soon as they have it so that you can follow along on [mempool.space](https://mempool.space).
 1. That's it!
 You're done.
 Once the funds arrive you'll have successfully taken self-custody of your first Bitcoin.
 Treat it with respect and take good care of it.